Team2068/Muhkeighnzeigh/README.md

 ### Opening Projects

-It's pretty easy. `File -> Open Folder...`, then navigate to the repository you have cloned (The folder named `2020CommandCode` this year).
+It's pretty easy. `File -> Open Folder...`, then navigate to the repository you have cloned (The folder named `Muhkeignzeigh` this year).

 ### Want to learn more?